top of page

 Need Help Navigating a Narcissist This Easter?
 Let’s Talk.

 If your ex is using Easter—or any holiday—as a weapon, you don’t have to face it alone.
 As an experienced divorce and family law attorney in Hoover, Alabama, I help parents protect their time, enforce parenting plans, and reduce conflict with high-conflict exes.
+Whether you need legal advice or want to pursue court action to regain peace, I’m here to help.

 Man in sunglasses and tie stands in front of glass doors holding a jacket.
 Warning sign visible behind him.
 Reflective mood.